Saturday, 20 July 2013

 A man and his grandson were having a tetchy argument as they buffed opposite alloys of a five year old Ford Fiesta.
 “Why do you keep saying that when you know it’s not true?” repeated the grandson for the third time.

 In the sticks, old men in flat caps and short-sleeved khaki shirts drive immaculate ten year old saloons round the lanes, their wing mirrors thrashing through overgrown leylandii, dead flies accumulating on the plastic remembrance day poppies cable-tied to their radiator grills.
 There is honeysuckle everywhere.

 Shadows are strong, the road is sticky and the weeds on the verges have turned to straw.
 Shiny men wearing nothing but shorts and trainers make busy noises.
 Past the derelict asylum and the road cone with the Greggs bag stuffed into the top, I knocked my hat off on a washing line next to the parked milliner's van.
 The man at the bus stop, who was riding so low that his pubeless cock cleavage was clearly visible, laughed out loud.

 Saturday, 6 July 2013

 The short but substantial man with the unruly hair, sun visor, T-shirt, cargo shorts—keys attached to belt—and steel toe-capped boots says “Hello, Kevin” as I pass.
 He props an old glass panelled front door up against the cellar doorway of the Working Men’s Club.
-I’ve got no idea how he knew my name.
+I’ve got no idea how he knows my name.